-Certain outpatient mental health services require prior authorization, except in an emergency.
+Certain outpatient mental health services require prior authorization in-network, except in an emergency.
 Call 1-800-266-6167 (TTY call 711).
 These services include:

-- Electroconvulsive Therapy (ECT)

-- Transcranial Magnetic Stimulation (TMS)
+- Electroconvulsive Therapy (ECT) - Transcranial Magnetic Stimulation (TMS)

-- Mental health services provided by a nonparticipating mental health provider

 Certain telehealth services, including for: individual and group sessions for mental health specialty services and individual sessions for psychiatric services.
-You have the option of receiving these services either through an inperson visit or via telehealth.
+You have the option of receiving these services either through an in-person visit or via telehealth.
 If you choose to receive one of these services via telehealth, then you must use a network provider that currently offers the service via telehealth.
 You may use a phone, computer, tablet, or other video technology.